daihan054/Behavioral-Interview/README.md

 ### 27. How would you help a new employee who is facing technical difficulties?
 (Bias For action, Learn and Be Curious)
 (S) When I joined at my current company I was totally new to this environment.
 I never used ubuntu as a professional before this company.
 (T) After 5/6 months of my joining a fresher joined at my team.
 And as it is pandemic time so it was very for him to make his environment ready.
 (A) As I just completed those steps so I knocked him by myself about his status.
 He told me some difficulties that he was facing.
 I helped him doing that sometimes by screen sharing and sometimes connection with his pc.
 But he faced one problem that I also couldn't solve.
 So I asked our technical guy to solve this if possible as I am unable to fix it.
 He solved it and I saw the steps that he followed and learned it to solve for next time.
 (R) After somedays when I got one new pc so I had to setup environment newly.
 And I faced the same problems that the fresher faced during that time.
 And I could solved all of them without any help.

+### 28. Tell me about tim when you faced a difficult challenge?
+(S) When I was at SRBD I faced a difficult situation.
+(T) We had a release on the first day of week.
+So everything was working fine till diner.
+Most of my co-workers left office on that day.
+Normally I take diner at office.
+So I was testing my application as final test.
+During that time I faced some data inconsistancy (Like milliseconds) problem when I was sednding data from wearable device to my application.
+As next two days were weekend and release was at the beginning of week so I took that issue seriously.
+(A) Lickily my manager was also in office on that day.
+I informed this issue to him immediately.
+He called the person who developed that feature.
+But the responsible guy was already out of office on that day and he was on the way to his home.
+So I told my manager to help me to find the issue.
+Also the responsible person helped us on call.
+I found some inconsistency between data generated time and data sending time.
+I fixed it and commited the changes.
+(R) The issue was solved and my manager was happy with my insight.

 # Company Specific Questions